melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/unix.md

 Created/Reviewed: September 2022

-A previous introductory Unix workshop is archived here.
+A previous introductory Unix workshop is archived [here](../unix_archive_2022/unix.md).

 -------------------------------
 ## Background

-Before we begin the hands-on part of this workshop, we will first give a short talk to introduce some important Unix concepts.
+Before we begin the hands-on part of this workshop, we will first give a short presentation to introduce some important Unix concepts.
-The [slides](slides.html) are available for reference.
+The slides are available here.

 -------------------------------